digitalbazaar/bedrock/CONTRIBUTING.md

-# Contributing to Bedrock
+# Contributing to Bedrock®

-Details for developers about contributing to the Bedrock code.
+Details for developers about contributing to the Bedrock® code.

 ## Commit Messages